apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

-# Apache Sling OpenID Connect and OAuth 2.0 support
+# Apache Sling OAuth 2.0 client with OIDC support

 > **Warning**
 > This bundle is under development, do not use in production.